bread1006/eccDNA2Ca/README.md

 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

 ## Citation
-If you use this code in your research, please cite our paper:
+If you use this code and datasets in your research, please cite our paper:

 > Zhou L. et al., *eccDNA2Ca: An Ensemble Deep Learning Framework for Interpretable Prediction of Cancer-Associated Extrachromosomal Circular DNA*.
 Manuscript in preparation, 2025.